pivotal/docs-tas-adapter/install.md

     kubectl get httpproxy cf-k8s-api-proxy -n cf-k8s-api-system
     ```

-Verify that you can target the API endpoint using `cf api`.
+1. Verify that you can target the API endpoint using `cf api`.

 **Note**: In this beta version we have not implemented API authentication.
 After you verify the validity of the API endpoint, you can deploy workloads to Application Service Adapter.

-To test the adapter, see [Getting Started](getting-started.md).
+To test the adapter, see [Getting Started with Application Service Adapter](getting-started.md).